sodonnel/data-factory/README.md

     def each_array(&blk)
     end

 The first two methods are fairly obvious.
-The each_array method is expected to iterate over the result set returned by the executed sql statement, passing an array of columns to the block for each row returned.
+The each_array method is expected to iterate over the result set returned by the executed sql statement, ie execute_sql should return an object that responds to each_array.
+The each_array method accepts a block, and will pass an array to the block for each row in the result set.
+The array passed to the block should contain an element for each column selected by the original query.
 The array should contain the value of each column in Ruby types, ie not Java types if using JRuby.

 The OCI8 gem is pretty good place to start if you are using MRI Ruby, but you will need the Oracle client installed.
 Raw JDBC can get the job done if you are using JRuby and you do not want to use Simple JDBC Oracle.